ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 10-4.
 WAVE (RT3)

 Choose a wave shape for this operator's oscillator.
-PiFMS has following wave shapes.
+PiFM+S has following wave shapes.

 |Abbr.|WAVE SHAPE|
 |---|---|